MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-analytics-and-reports/meeting-attendance-report.md

 The attendance and engagement report for Teams meetings and events shows organizers who attended a meeting, webinar, or town hall, what time each attendee joined, left, and more.

 Organizers with a Teams Premium license can see engagement information that captures how attendees reacted and interacted during the meeting or event.
-The engagement data shows the total count of attendees that unmuted, turned on their cameras, raised their hands, used each type of meeting reaction, as well as the total of questions, answers, and discussions initiated by anyone through Q&A.
+The engagement data shows the total count of attendees that performed the following actions:

+- Unmuted during the meeting or event
+- Turned on their cameras
+- Raised their hands
+- Used each type of meeting reaction
+- Initiated questions, answers, and discussions through Q&A.

 During the meeting or event, organizers can find the attendance and engagement report in the **People** > **Participants** pane of the meeting, in areas within the invite, and in the chat.
-After the meeting or event has ended, organizers can view and download the attendance and engagement report under the **Attendance** tab of the invite or chat.
+After the meeting or event ends, organizers can view and download the attendance and engagement report under the **Attendance** tab of the invite or chat.
 Read more about [how meeting organizers can view and download attendance reports in Teams](https://support.microsoft.com/office/ae7cf170-530c-47d3-84c1-3aedac74d310).

 For education tenants, the attendance and engagement report can be used to track student attendance and engagement in online classes.
 For example, a teacher can download the attendance report at the start of class as a simple way to do a roll call.
 If the teacher has a Teams Premium license, they can also see how many students reacted, raised their hand, unmuted, interacted with Q&A and turned on their cameras during the online class.